duckietown/book-devmanual-lx/src/consume/04-instructions-how-to-set-up-duckietown-lx-code-editor.md

 Once you are comfortable with the `dts code` workflow, you may want to use some additional control provided over each command.
 This section documents each of the flags available to extend the `dts code editor` command.

-You can also explore the [Behind the Scenes - dts code editor](behind-the-scenes-code-editor) chapter for more details on what happens in the background when you run the `dts code editor` command.

 ### Command options

 ```